 We conclude with another Nocturne by Chopin written in C# minor, one of Chopin favorite keys.
 This work was written early in Chopin’s life but was left unpublished until after his death.
 If you listen, you’ll hear fragments of themes from his Second Piano Concerto.
 The opening, sad melody might be familiar to you as well.
 It was featured in the film The Pianist.

-This project was conceived by Paul Orgel.
 The notes were written and researched by James Stewart and Paul Orgel.
 Ty Robertson and James Stewart produced the event The Alchemy of Genius on February 13, 2019 in VPR's Stetson Studio One.
 The recording and mixing engineer was Peter Engisch.
 Special thanks to Kari Anderson and the entire family at Vermont Public Radio for making this project possible.

 If you would like to learn more about the music of J.S Bach and Chopin, check out the podcast Timeline from VPR Classical as James Stewart hosts a deep dive into music's roots and influence.
 This month we are featuring new episodes tied to this project.
 Check out the first episode here.